elibattistoni/JavascriptCourse/course/challenges/challenges.md

 - coding challenge #1 DONE
 - coding challenge #2 DONE
 - coding challenge #3 DONE
-- coding challenge #4 DONE -- to check
+- coding challenge #4 DONE -- TODO to check

 ## 15_Mapty
-- exercises and challenges at the end of the video
+- exercises and challenges at the end of the video TODO

 ## 16_Asynchronous
 - coding challenge #1 TODO